Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 This means that saying pm prep on a site that runs chatter is equivalent to saying pm initdb std demo demo2

-The advantage is that you don't need to know the list of demo fixtures when invoking the command.
-The default list of demo fixtures to load for initializing a "clean" demo database can be long and difficult to remember, and (more importantly) it can change when an application evolves.
-As a system administrator you usually don't want to know such details.
-They are to be specified by the application developer in the demo_fixtures attribute.
-As a future application developer you can learn more about them in Writing Python fixtures.
+The advantage of this approach is that the system administrator doesn’t need to know the list of demo fixtures when setting up a Lino site.
+The default list of demo fixtures to load for initializing a “clean” demo database can be long and difficult to remember, and (more importantly) it can change when an application evolves.
+As a system administrator you usually don’t want to know such details.